librallu/dogs-color/README.md

       colored using the same color as $u$.
 - [ ] Consider a lower bound $B$ on the number of colors (for instance obtained using a CLIQUE algorithm).
       We can safely remove all the vertices where $\delta(v) < B-1$ as it can be colored using colors 1 to $B$.
+- [ ] Instance abstraction to use pre-processings
+- [ ] Store coloring / cliques to reuse them later if needed

 # Algorithms